Health professionals and public health officials promote breastfeeding to improve infant health.

-- Nineteen states and Puerto Rico exempt breastfeeding mothers from jury duty or allow jury service to be postponed.
-(California, Connecticut, Idaho, Illinois, Iowa, Kansas, Kentucky, Michigan, Mississippi, Missouri, Montana, Nebraska, New York, Oklahoma, Oregon, Pennsylvania, South Dakota, Utah and Virginia.)
+- Twenty-two states and Puerto Rico exempt breastfeeding mothers from jury duty or allow jury service to be postponed.
+(California, Colorado, Connecticut, Delaware, Idaho, Illinois, Iowa, Kansas, Kentucky, Michigan, Mississippi, Missouri, Montana, Nebraska, New York, Oklahoma, Oregon, Pennsylvania, South Dakota, Utah and Virginia.)

-- Six states and Puerto Rico have implemented or encouraged the development of a breastfeeding awareness education campaign.
-(California, Illinois, Minnesota, Missouri, Mississippi and Vermont.)
+- Four states and Puerto Rico have implemented or encouraged the development of a breastfeeding awareness education campaign.
+(California, Illinois, Minnesota and Missouri)

 Several states have unique laws related to breastfeeding.
 For instance,

 - Puerto Rico requires shopping malls, airports, public service government centers and other select locations to have accessible areas designed for breastfeeding and diaper changing that are not bathrooms.
-Louisiana's law requires certain state building to provide suitable areas for breastfeeding and lactation, and Illinois requires at least one mother's lactation room in the State Capitol.
+Louisiana requires certain state buildings to provide suitable areas for breastfeeding and lactation and Illinois requires at least one mother’s lactation room in the State Capitol.
 Illinois also has a Lactation Accommodation in Airports Act.

 - At least four states have laws related to child care facilities and breastfeeding.
 Louisiana prohibits any child care facility from discriminating against breastfed babies.
 Mississippi requires licensed child care facilities to provide breastfeeding mothers with a sanitary place that is not a toilet stall to breastfeed their children or express milk, to provide a refrigerator to store expressed milk, to train staff in the safe and proper storage and handling of human milk, and to display breastfeeding promotion information to the clients of the facility.
 Maryland requires child care centers to promote proper nutrition and developmentally appropriate practices by establishing training and policies promoting breastfeeding.
 Nevada instructs child care facilities to provide an appropriate, private space on the premises of the child care facility where a mother may breastfeed.